 Abstract

 Cell populations can perform powerful distributed computing.
 Here, we introduce a paradigm for dividing a large circuit across cells as well as the extensible sensors, logic gates, and cell-cell communication channels required to reconstruct the subcircuits in their genomes.
 These tools were demonstrated by re-coding a hash function that performs one iteration towards generating a 2-bit hash value.
 This algorithm is related to MD5, an early predecessor to the cryptographic functions underlying cryptocurrency.
-Implementation requires ??
-NOR gates, which we partition to ?? strains of Escherichia coli, requiring a total of ?? bp of synthetic DNA be integrated into their genomes.
+Implementation requires 110 logic gates, which we partition to 65 strains of Escherichia coli, requiring a total of ?? bp of synthetic DNA be integrated into their genomes.
 The strains are experimentally verified to be able to integrate their assigned input signals, process this information correctly, and propagate the result to the cell in the next layer.
 This work captures a major step towards harnessing the computational potential of living cells, whether it is to obtain programmable control of biological processes or to implement highly-parallelized algorithms to identify solutions to hard computational problems.

 Introduction